mwb249/taxparcel-geoenrich/README.md

 ```

 Use conda to clone the default Python environment, giving it a new name.
 Again, this command will be different
-depending on an ArcGIS Pro or Server installation.
+depending on an ArcGIS Pro or ArcGIS Server installation.

 **ArcGIS Server**
 ```bash